BAJAJ BROKING

 Core Calculation

-Combines both price and volume to measure buying and selling pressure.
+Combines both price and volume.

 Data Used